esphome/esphome-docs/components/lvgl.rst

 ``dropdown``
 ************

-The Dropdown widget allows the user to select one value from a list.
+The dropdown widget allows the user to select one value from a list.

 The dropdown list is closed by default and displays a single value.
 When activated (by clicking on the drop-down list), a list is drawn from which the user may select one option.
 When the user selects a new value, the list is deleted from the screen.